moheebprojects/Employee-Attrition-Analysis-Power-BI-Report/README.md

 Average Monthly Hours by Department,
 Number of Projects vs Satisfaction,
 Time Spent at Company vs Average Monthly Hours,
+Work Accidents by Department.

-Visuals: Clustered column charts and scatter plots to visualize workload distribution across departments.
+Visuals: scatter plot, Clustered column charts and scatter plots to visualize workload distribution across departments.

 # Key Insights
 Attrition by Department: Some departments have significantly higher attrition rates than others, which may warrant further investigation.